Tropical optimization problems with application to project scheduling with minimum makespan: Introduction

-To illustrate the application of the results obtained, we provide new exact solutions to problems in project scheduling under the minimum makespan.
-The problems are to minimize the overall duration of a project that consists of a number of activities to be performed in parallel subject to temporal precedence constraints, including start-finish, finish-start, early start and due date constraints.
-The problems under consideration are known to have, in the usual setting, polynomial-time solutions in the form of computational algorithms (see, eg, overviews in Demeulemeester and Herroelen \cite{Demeulemeester2002Project}, T{\textquoteright}kindt and Billaut \cite{Tkindt2006Multicriteria} and Vanhoucke \cite{Vanhoucke2013Project}).
-In contrast to these algorithmic solutions, the new ones are given in a compact vector form of direct general solutions, which are immediately ready for further analysis and straightforward computations.
+To illustrate the application of the results obtained, we provide new exact solutions to problems in project scheduling under the minimum makespan objective.
+The problems are to minimize the overall duration of a project that consists of a number of activities to be performed in parallel subject to temporal precedence constraints, including start-finish, finish-start, early start and late finish (due date) constraints.
+The problems under consideration are known to have, in the usual setting, polynomial-time solutions in the form of computational algorithms (see, eg, overviews in Demeulemeester and Herroelen \cite{Demeulemeester2002Project}, T{\textquoteright}kindt and Billaut \cite{Tkindt2006Multicriteria} and Vanhoucke \cite{Vanhoucke2013Project}), and can be solved as linear programming problems as well.
+In contrast to these algorithmic solutions, the new ones are given directly in a compact vector form, which is ready for further analysis and straightforward computations.

 The paper is organized as follows.
-In Section~\ref{S-DNR}, we offer a brief overview of key definitions and notation that underlie the development of solutions to the optimization problem and their applications in the subsequent sections.
+Section~\ref{S-ME} describes example problems from project scheduling.
+In Section~\ref{S-DNR}, we offer a brief overview of key definitions and notation that underlie the development of solutions to the optimization problems and their applications in the subsequent sections.
 Section~\ref{S-PR} includes preliminary results, which provide a necessary prerequisite for the solution of the problems.
-In Section~\ref{S-UOP}, we first formulate an unconstrained optimization problem and then solve the problem in two different ways.
+In Section~\ref{S-UOP}, we first formulate an unconstrained optimization problem and solve the problem in two different ways.
 Furthermore, the solution is extended in Section~\ref{S-COP} to problems with constraints added.
 Section~\ref{AJS} presents application of the results to project scheduling.
-Numerical examples are given in Section~\ref{S-NE}.
+Illustrative numerical examples are given in Section~\ref{S-NE}.